solo-io/workshops/gloo-mesh/README.md

 But note that the command to push the Image is the following one:

 ```
-meshctl wasm push webassemblyhub.io/djannot/myfilter:0.2
+meshctl wasm push webassemblyhub.io/djannot/myfilter:0.1
 ```

-Then, if you go to the Web Assembly Hub, you'll be able to see the Image of your Wasm filter
+Then, if you go to the Web Assembly Hub, you'll be able to see the Image of your Wasm filter.

 ### Deploy